-The philosophy behind our transformation is to address the root causes of our current challenges by seeking transformative cultural change across the Diocese by:

-- Rooting the whole in prayer and being dependent upon the grace of God - Reorienting culture towards service, mission, and growth - Resourcing discipleship, leadership, clergy, and lay development - Making evangelism a feature of every worshipping community - Investing to grow in specific contexts: Low-income communities, mission areas, Fresh Expressions, and plants into new housing - Funding an expansion of work with under 18's and families - Removing barriers to faith through partnerships and justice projects - Turning burdensome structures and buildings into mission assets - Pump-priming innovative Diocesan income generation activities.
+- 18. The philosophy behind our transformation is to address the root causes of our current challenges by seeking transformative cultural change across the Diocese by: - Rooting the whole in prayer and being dependent upon the grace of God. - Reorienting culture towards service, mission and growth. - Resourcing discipleship, leadership, clergy and lay development. - Investing to grow in specific contexts: Low-income communities, mission areas, Fresh Expressions and plants into new housing. - Funding an expansion of work with under 18's and families. - Removing barriers to faith through partnerships and justice projects. - Turning burdensome structures and buildings into mission assets. - Pump-priming innovative Diocesan income generation activities.